danielleedottech/danlee-org/_posts/2023-01-29-database-connection-limits-and-scaling.md

 The benefit of this approach is that we can offset sql reads by last read time specific for the user and decrease SQL reads altogether.

+#### Caching Implementation Nuance

+We used memcache on data that could be destroyed.
+We used Redis on data that was vital to our application and would have to be persisted for the lifetime of the application.

 ### Caching Cons

 We realized that AWS EC2 instances also have bandwidth limitations that scales to the instance size.
 Heavily caching our data caused Network Bandwidth issues, but that is a discussion for another time.

+Also a lot of our data cached was schemaless.
+Of course we could have created our own schema objects that would be used to serialize and deserialize data, but nothing actually stops the application layer for storing schema breaking data.

 ### Final Learnings

 Elasticsearch is a great database, it is highly performant and scaling horizontally is for the most part an easy process.
 It doesn't have to transactional guarantees as MySQL but we found that for our read heavy application we did not need the same safety guarantees.

+Caching is an awesome and easy technique to alleviate database loads and decrease response times but beware of network bandwidth issues especially during peak load if your have a highly loaded cache.